Bit-Quill/amazon-timestream-odbc-driver/src/odbc/install/mac/README.txt

 1. Open 'iODBC Data Source Administrator'.
 2. Go to 'User DSN' and click 'Add'.
 3. Select 'Amazon Timestream ODBC Driver' and click on 'Finish'.
 4. Update the connection string values.
-For the list of all supported options, check '/Library/ODBC/timestream-odbc/doc/connection-string.md' and '/Library/ODBC/timestream-odbc/doc/mac_configure_dsn.md'.
+For the list of all supported options, check '/Library/ODBC/timestream-odbc/doc/connection-string.md' and '/Library/ODBC/timestream-odbc/doc/macOS-dsn-configuration.md'.
 5. Click 'Ok' to save changes.

-#refine this in Jira AT-1096 Successful connection on Excel (Mac)
-For information on using the Amazon Timestream ODBC Driver with Excel, see '/Library/ODBC/timestream-odbc/doc/microsoft_excel_support_mac.md'
+For information on using the Amazon Timestream ODBC Driver with Excel, see '/Library/ODBC/timestream-odbc/doc/microsoft-excel.md'